loki3/flexagonator/docs/script.md

     * one of 'triangle' | 'equilateral triangle' | 'silver' | 'silver triangle' | 'bronze' | 'bronze triangle'
     * defines the `angles` property with the order of the angles chosen smallest first, e.g. [30, 60, 90]
     * can sometimes be combined with `pat count` to help pick the proper orientation of `angles`
-* `pinch faces`
+* `face count`
     * a Greek prefix such as 'tri' | 'tetra' | 'penta' | 'hexa' | 'hepta' | 'octa' | 'ennea' | 'deca' | 'dodeca'
+    * creates the structure necessary to theoretically have `face count` faces, if possible
-    * defines the `flexes` property for a generating sequence that will create the specified number of pinch faces, e.g. "P*P*P*" for penta;
+        * if all pats meet in the middle and there's an even number of pats, it defines the `flexes` property for a generating sequence that will create the specified number of faces, e.g. "P*P*P*" for 5 faces
+        * otherwise, it will attempt to create the necessary structure, though there's no guarantee all faces will appear intact
-      note: this is ambiguous for 6 or greater, since there are multiple possible generating sequences and templates
+    * note: this is ambiguous for 6 or greater, since there are multiple possibilities
 * `pat count prefix`
     * a Greek prefix such as 'tri' | 'tetra' | 'penta' | 'hexa' | 'hepta' | 'octa' | 'ennea' | 'deca' | 'dodeca'
     * defines the `patCount` property unambiguously